-Consumption of all categories of sugar has fallen moderately across ages and genders since 1997, except for intrinsic sugar consumption in children and adolescents.
+Consumption of all categories of sugar has fallen moderately across ages and genders since 1997, except for intrinsic sugar consumption in children and adolescents (see appendix).

-The most recent figures for the UK show that the average percentage of daily energy intake from from free sugars is 12.1% for adults, 15.6% for adolescents, and 14.7% for children5.
+The most recent figures for the UK show that the average percentage of daily energy intake from non-milk extrinsic sugars is 11.6% for adults, 15.6% for adolescents, and 14.7% for children6.

 The state of the evidence on how sugar is related to health problems

-A 2013 systematic review found consistent evidence from randomised controlled trials (RCTs) and observational studies that changing the amount of sugar in diet directly impacts weight7.
+A 2013 systematic review found consistent evidence from randomised controlled trials (RCTs) and observational studies that changing the amount of sugar in diet directly impacts weight8.

 The evidence suggests that sugar is causally related to obesity via its energy content rather than any other mechanism: consuming more calories than you use makes you fatter.

-Sugar is considered to be linked to disease, like type 2 diabetes, via its contribution to obesity.
+Sugar is considered to be linked to diseases, like type 2 diabetes, via its contribution to obesity.

-Observational studies have found small correlations between consuming sugar and health problems after controlling for obesity; however there is no concrete evidence that sugar causes disease via any other mechanism, except tooth decay.
+Observational studies have found small correlations between consuming sugar and health problems after controlling for obesity; however there is insufficient evidence to suggest that sugar causes disease via any other mechanism, except tooth decay.

-There is a strong link between sugar and tooth decay – sweets and biscuits in particular cause dental cavities by getting stuck between teeth – but the risk of developing cavities is lowered by fluoride, good dental hygiene and reducing the frequency of consumption of sugar between meals8.
+There is a strong link between sugar and tooth decay – dental cavities can be increased when food gets stuck between teeth – but the risk of developing cavities is lowered by fluoride, good dental hygiene and reducing the frequency of consumption of sugar between meals9.

 Sugar Sweetened Beverages (SSBs)